 This option allows for self-paced course completion.
 Once all required courses are completed for a track, you must pass the exam.
 The online test will be offered twice a year and you must receive a passing score to receive certification.
 You can confirm your completed classes via the MyU Reporting Center Training History Job Aid and match your record to the courses required to meet each certification.
-Once you have completed all courses for either the pre-award or post-award track, contact the SPA training team (firstname.lastname@example.org) to be added to the roster of individuals eligible to take the next scheduled test.
+Once you have completed all courses for either the pre-award or post-award track, contact the SPA training team (email@example.com) no later than the Monday the week prior to the exam week to be added to the roster of individuals eligible to take the next scheduled test.

 Participants who complete all of the required coursework and pass their exam will become SPECTRUM Certified Administrators (SCA).
 Participants receive additional benefits including (but are not limited to):

 - Becoming part of a longer-term, cross-institution, and cross-college research administrator community